nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 ## 1.1 Preamble

-This document describes the database model of the X-Road central server.
+This document describes the database model of the X-Road Central Server.

 ## 1.2 Terms and abbreviations